shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 let menuLayout
 ```

-`Play a` contains all the layout definitions, which side of the container / cell is fixed in sizs or grows or if it fits its children (more on that later), but they are not layed out yet (don't lay off, lay out!).
+`Play a` contains all the layout definitions, which side of the container / cell is fixed in size, or grows, or if it fits its children (more on that later), but they are not layed out yet (don't lay off, better lay out!).

 There is also `Layout a`, which, as you may suggest, contains all the items layed out strictly following your definitions, having their positions and dimensions calculated.